-Vegan Overnight Thai Iced Coffee.
-A super simple THAI iced coffee that’s healthy and packed with flavor!
-This vegan iced coffee version is perfect to make ahead and enjoy the next morning.
-A tasty lower sugar alternative homemade iced coffee you can drink without guilt!
+This Overnight Thai Coffee is super simple iced coffee that’s healthy, vegan, and packed with flavor!
+A lower-sugar alternative that’s perfect to make ahead and enjoy the next morning.

 Original Thai Iced Coffee is made with amazing spice blends, espresso, and some form of cream or condensed sugar.
-The spices are what really make this coffee stand out.
-Cardamom and cinnamon to name a phew.
+The cardamom and cinnamon spices are what really make this coffee stand out.
 And the aroma alone just calms me, even though it’s a caffeine drink.
 Best of both worlds, right?

 - Total Time: 24 hours